microsoft/WhatTheHack/XXX-SentinelAutomatedResponse/Coach/README.md

 ## Azure Requirements

-This hack requires students to have access to an Azure subscription where they can create and consume Azure resources.
-These Azure requirements should be shared with a stakeholder in the organization that will be providing the Azure subscription(s) that will be used by the students.

-*Please list Azure subscription requirements.*
+- An Azure subscription with Owner access

-*For example:*

-- Azure resources that will be consumed by a student implementing the hack's challenges
-- Azure permissions required by a student to complete the hack's challenges.
+- Two virtual machines running in the subscription
+- Kusto code knowledge/reference material available
+- Patience

 ## Suggested Hack Agenda (Optional)

 *This section is optional.
 You may wish to provide an estimate of how long each challenge should take for an average squad of students to complete and/or a proposal of how many challenges a coach should structure each session for a multi-session hack event.
 For example:*

-- Sample Day 1
-	- Challenge 1 (1 hour)
+	- Challenge 1 (2 hours)
-	- Challenge 2 (30 mins)
+	- Challenge 2 (2 hours)
 	- Challenge 3 (2 hours)
-- Sample Day 2
-	- Challenge 4 (45 mins)
- 	- Challenge 5 (1 hour)
- 	- Challenge 6 (45 mins)

 ## Repository Contents

 - `./Coach`
   - Coach's Guide and related files
-- `./Coach/Solutions`
-  - Solution files with completed example answers to a challenge
+  - Powerpoint files
+- `./Coach`
+  - Student's Challenge Guide
 - `./Student`
-  - Student's Challenge Guide
-- `./Student/Resources`
   - Resource files, sample code, scripts, etc meant to be provided to students.
 (Must be packaged up by the coach and provided to students at start of event)